todun/workshop-temp/Lab-Guide.md

 <b>Please note that this section requires purchasing equipment.</b>
 <b>Items Required</b><br/>
     * 1 Intel® Edison and Grove IoT Starter Kit Powered by AWS.
 This can be purchased [here](http://www.amazon.com/gp/product/B0168KU5FK?*Version*=1&*entries*=0). <br/>
-    * Within this start kit you will be using the following components for this exercise:
+    * Within this start kit you will be using the following components for this exercise:<br/>
-        1. Intel® Edison for Arduino
+        1. Intel® Edison for Arduino<br/>
-        2. Base Shield
+        2. Base Shield<br/>
-        3. USB Cable; 480mm-Black x1
+        3. USB Cable; 480mm-Black x1<br/>
-        4. USB Wall Power Supply x1
+        4. USB Wall Power Supply x1<br/>
         5. Grove - PIR Motion Sensor